The Ergohacks Verdict

+Stools are simple.
+They have 3 or 4 legs.
+They may or may not have a back and come in different heights.
 Except when they’re Hokki stools.
 Hokki’s are very distinctive.
-They are stools with a single central column coming from a weighted, curved base and topped with a frilled sitting lid.
+It’s a stool with a single central column coming from a weighted, curved base and topped with a frilled sitting lid.
 Do you remember Weebles growing up?
-They Weeble and they wobble but they don’t fall down!
-Hokki’s are similar – they spin, wobble and you find yourself moving the whole time but as I discovered they can fall down.
+They weeble and they wobble but they don’t fall down!
+Hokki’s are similar – they spin, wobble and you find yourself moving the whole time on a perfect point of balance.

-After a few minutes sitting on one I realised something.
-I had completely without thinking about it put myself in a near perfect ergonomic sitting position with my feet firmly on the floor and my back straight and head held high.
-I tried the same thing with other people and once people had gotten over the initial spinning, rocking and moving they tended to put themselves in a near ideal position without any intervention.
+I’m sure we all remember being told off as kids for rocking on a chair.
+Hokki turns the antiquated idea of sitting still as a virtue on its head.
+The stool actively encourages constant motion.
+After a few minutes of sitting on one, I realised that I had naturally placed myself in a near perfect ergonomic sitting position with my feet firmly on the floor and my back straight and head held high.
+I tried the same thing with other people and once they had gotten over the initial spinning, rocking and moving with huge grins on their faces, they tended to put themselves in a nearly ideal position without any intervention.

-Prrices start from £64.00 excluding VAT and delivery.
+Prices start from £64.00 excluding VAT and delivery.

 Seat Height: Five heights – 310, 380, 460, 510 and 620mm